Grave Creek to Foster Bar

 Approximately a 40 minute drive from Grants Pass, Oregon is the put-in at Grave Creek Boat Ramp and the end of Galice Road.
 There are multiple put-ins upstream the increase the length of the trip.
-The Alameda and Argo put-ins are the most popular of these upper river launch points.
+The upstream Alameda and Argo put-ins are the most popular of these upper river launch points.

 Mile 0.1: Grave Creek Rapid (Class III)

 Grave Creek Rapid has a two distinctive drops.
 The first pushes rafts into a rock wall on the left and the second, Grave Creek Falls has a couple of big waves with a nice pool below.
 Duckies (inflatable kayaks) are in for an exciting ride in Lower Grave Creek.

 Mile 1.8: Rainey Falls (Class III, IV or V)

 Scout Rainey Falls on river left.
 There are 3 options: the main class V drop on the left, the class IV middle chute and the class III fish ladder on the right.
 Getting into the middle and right chutes can be a bit tricky.
 The Class V drop is quick and less technical but violent.
 The other two routes take some maneuvering, be sure to have good markers for the entrances.
 The video below shows runs on the middle chute and the left Class V drop.

 Mile 4.3: Tyee Rapid (Class III)

 Lots of rafts running the Rogue River have been ripped at Tyee, watch out for the hole in the center and stay off the wall on the right.
 Nice campsite just below here on river right.

 Mile 8: Black Bar Falls (Class III)

 Upper Black Bar Falls (III) is one of the trickier rapids of the Rogue and a potential scout.
 The most common route is to enter far right and avoid the rock wall on the bottom right shore.
 After a pool and a bend to the right, the river drops down fun Lower Black Bar Falls (II).

 Mile 8.5: Black Bar Lodge